Logo

 Computers used to dance.

-Then streaming happened, and the dance stopped.
-Spotify gives you a static album cover.
-Apple Music gives you animated gradients.
-TikTok turned music into a vehicle for short-form content — the visual leads you to the audio, not with it.
+And then TikTok turned music into a vehicle for short-form content — the visual leads you to the audio, not with it.

 The Space Behind the Image